-Here at Twenty_Seven our ethos is quite simple; we use fresh local produce, skillfully prepared and served in a relaxed vibrant environment.
-Quality is key, Jamie only sources and cooks with the best produce from nature’s larder.
+Here at Twenty_Seven our ethos is quite simple; we use fresh local produce, skilfully prepared and served in a relaxed, yet vibrant environment.
+Quality is key, Jamie only sources and cooks the best produce from nature’s larder provided by a superb team of local food suppliers.
+All the fresh produce is raised, caught, or grown within twenty-seven miles of the restaurant, and much of it is a lot closer.

-Matched with quality wines and cocktails we guarantee you unforgettable experience.
+Matched with quality wines and cocktails we guarantee you an unforgettable experience.

 Twenty-Seven Restaurant in Kingsbridge was opened by the talented and creative chef, Jamie Rogers, as recently as 2018, and within three short years, not only has the restaurant established itself as a destination restaurant for foodies across Devon and further afield but has also racked up an impressive raft of awards.